When users interact with your published bot, session logs are generated. In these set of steps we want to show you

 You may want to examine a particular session you discover while running queries against the LDS.
-In general, your query should display the session ID, which you then copy out and use in a more detailed query focused on that session, as well as locating the session directly in the session viewer, for a more detailed examination.
-We show you how to do that in these sections.
+In general, your query should display the session ID, which you can then copy and use in a more detailed query focused on that session, as well as for locating the session directly in the session viewer for a more detailed examination.
+We will show you how to do that in these sections.

 The following steps show you how to run a query that returns a list of all sessions along with some associated information.

-Now that we have a session to explore, we can run a query to show a simple transacript of that session (inputs and outputs).
+Now that we have a session to explore, we can run a query to show a simple transcript of that session (inputs and outputs).
 Try this:

 la t.id, t.time, t.e1.userInput, t.e2.answerText: s.id == "<copy your session ID here>"

 Sometimes you may want additional detailed information about the session, such as which listeners were active, which variables were set, etc. Perhaps you want to verify that something new that you built is working as expected.
-In this case you can view a detailed report of the session in the session viewer including all events of each of the individual transactions.
+In this case you can view a detailed report of the session, including all events of each of the individual transactions, in the session viewer.

-From this view you can expand or hide transaction and event details.
-Viewing the session in such detail can also be helpful in constructing queries you need to discover more sessions in which something particular happened, for example: a variable changing while a particular flow is active, etc.
+From this view, you can expand or hide transaction and event details.
+Viewing the session in such detail can also be helpful when constructing queries you need to discover more sessions in which something particular happened, e.g. a variable changing while a particular flow is active, etc.

 Was this page helpful?